Academic Progress Standards

 Repeating a Class

-State board policy permits only two repeats in addition to the original enrollment, except for certain performance classes.
+State board policy permits only two repeats besides the original enrollment, except for certain performance classes.

 High Demand Course Repeat Rule

 The YVC High Demand Course Repeat Rule was developed to provide students with fair access to high demand classes.
-It allows students to repeat courses.
-In high demand circumstances, a course can be taken twice (once initially and once repeated).
-All letter grades earned, A through F as well as I, V, or W grades, will be reported on a student’s transcript.
-This course repeat rule applies to courses with wait lists which are identified by the departments as high demand.
+In high demand circumstances, a course can be taken three times (once initially and twice repeated).
+All letter grades earned, A through F and I, V, or W grades, will be reported on a student’s transcript and counted as an attempt.
+This course repeat rule applies to courses with wait lists identified by the departments as high demand.
 YVC departments reserve the right to establish program course repeat rules which may be more stringent than this college-wide High Demand Course Repeat Rule.

 It is the student’s responsibility to understand and adhere to this and all college rules.
-Students who are discovered to have violated this policy will be administratively dropped from classes.
-A student repeating a course is responsible for completing a course repeat card, which may be obtained in the Registration and Records Office, requesting that their GPA be recalculated.
+Students discovered to have violated this policy will be administratively dropped from classes.
+A student repeating a course completes a course repeat card, which may be obtained in the Registration and Records Office, requesting that their GPA be recalculated.

 Students will not receive credit for courses taken in violation of this college High Demand Course Repeat Rule.
 Related grades will not be used in computing GPAs, and the course will not appear on the student’s transcript.